cvuchener/input-scripts/README.md

 ### Scripts

-Every script must a JavaScript object with at least three methods:
+Every script must contains at least three methods:
  - `init ()`: called when the script is loaded
  - `event (type, code, value)`: called for each input event
  - `finalize ()`: called when the script is unloaded

+The scope object from the script is used as a prototype to create a script object (the functions are called as this object's methods).

 Some global variables are created:
  - `input`: this is the input device object, its class may vary depending on the driver.